 For Adam and Eve, this dividing of the pathway will entail the promise, “ye shall be as gods”.
 Eve perceives the fruit “to make one wise,” which presumes to Eve that she is not wise, nor can obtain wisdom in any other manner, but then eat of this fruit.

-In the case of Eve the attempt to grasp is to appropriate, to steal, when, in fact, the preparation to receive is the wisdom pathway, wherein the spirit reveals from within or anoints from without.
+In the case of Eve the attempt to grasp is to appropriate, to steal, when, in fact, the preparation to receive is the wisdom pathway.
+The spirit reveals from within or anoints from without.

 Perhaps it is by ease Eve wishes to acquire this wisdom, as if by magical transference, suggesting her innocence in such matters.
 Perhaps the notion of acquiring instead of receiving leads the way to many false teachings.
 Eve abandons trust in God, and God’s plan or pathway is abandoned.
 The seduction of ease lulls many into self-deception, and for Adam and Eve, this altered self at the moment becomes created.